 Credit for pre-trial custody

-Some offenders are often denied bail and detained in jail before their trial, so they may spend a significant period in pre-trial custody.
+Some offenders are denied bail and detained in jail before their trial, so they may spend a period of time in pre-trial custody.
 The Criminal Code requires judges to deduct that pre-trial custody from an appropriate sentence since it is time spent in jail as a result of the offence.

-Sometimes a sentence is reported as “one day” or "time served," reflecting the fact that the offender has fully served the appropriate jail time before conviction.
-A sentence phrased as “three months in jail with credit for six months time served” yields an effective sentence of nine months.
+Sometimes a sentence is reported as “one day” reflecting the fact that the offender has fully served the appropriate jail time before conviction.
+A sentence phrased as “three months in jail with credit for six months” yields an effective sentence of nine months.